twisted-nematic57/AMSPlusPlus/quickzoom_and_spinner/README_quickzoom.txt

    lining up with the edges & corners of the current viewing window.

- * Pressing [STO>] will bring up a menu which lets you save the currently active viewing window (not the box!) to a "zoom slot".
+ * Pressing [STO>] will bring up a menu which lets you save the currently active viewing window (not the draggable box!) to a "zoom slot"/"zoom".
     - Pressing [2ND] + [RCL] will let you switch back to/recall any of these zooming slots, provided that something was saved to them earlier.
     - Currently populated zoom slots will be marked with a diamond.
 Zoom slots